jmwinemiller/cap-6315-project/README.md

 CAP 6315 - Projects
 ___

-## CAP 6315 Project Part 1 – Social Network EDA
+## CAP 6315 Project
 This term-long project will guide you through the full big data pipeline using one real-world large dataset.
 You will work with the same dataset both project parts.

+## CAP 6315 Project Part 1 – Social Network EDA
 ### Project Part 1 Learning Objectives:
 - Students will be able to use NetworkX library to create and visualize social networks, as well as extract meaningful metrics from it.